PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 Robinson and Oshlack (Robinson 2010) formalized this potential discrepancy and proposed that the number of reads assigned to any particular gene will depend on the composition of the RNA population being sampled.
 More generally, the proportion of reads attributed to a gene in a library depends on the expression properties of the whole sample rather than merely the gene of interest.
 In both cases considered in Figure 5, the presence of a highly expressed gene underlies an elevated total RNA output that reduces the sequencing 'real estate' for genes that are otherwise not differentially expressed.

 To correct for this bias, Robinson and Oshlack proposed the Trimmed mean of M-values (TMM) normalization method.
-In simple terms, the method makes the relatively safe assumption that most genes are not differentially expressed and calculates an average per-gene difference between a sample and a reference.
-The TMM correction factor is that which eliminates any discrepancy between sample and reference.
+In simple terms, the method makes the relatively safe assumption that most genes are not differentially expressed and calculates an average fold-difference in abundance of each gene in a sample relative to a reference.
+This average value is the TMM correction factor and is used in downstream analyses to account for differences between sample and reference.
 A more rigorous description of TMM follows.

 #### TMM notation

 Suppose that we observe some number of read counts $$Y_{ij}$$ for a gene $$i$$ in a given sample/library $$j$$.
-The expected value or average counts will equal the fraction of the total RNA output attributed to this RNA species - the relative abundance $$\pi_{ij}$$ - multiplied by the total number of mapped read counts $$N_j$$.
+The expected value (i.e. average) of counts will equal the fraction of the total RNA output attributed to this RNA species - the relative abundance $$\pi_{ij}$$ - multiplied by the total number of mapped read counts $$N_j$$.
 The relative abundance is equal to the product of the unknown expression level (number of transcripts) $$\mu_{ij}$$ and the RNA species length $$L_i$$ all divided by the unknown total RNA output in the sample $$S_j$$ .

 $$
 \begin{equation}